 Lack of Legal Intervention for Tired Driving

 Drivers who cause accidents by falling asleep at the wheel have historically faced unreasonably light charges – or no charges at all.
-Since drowsy drivers show no signs of impairment after the fact, it can be difficult to trace these infractions and take legal action for negligence.
+Since drowsy drivers show no signs of impairment after the fact, it can be difficult to trace these infractions and for motorcycle accident lawyers to take legal action for negligence.
 Driving tired also isn’t a willful action, so the charge of “recklessness” doesn’t fit.
 Lax rules and lack of legal punishment for drowsy drivers has perpetuated this deadly problem – leaving hundreds of families broken throughout the country.

 One recent example of the lack of legal intervention for drowsy driving is the Miami-Dade County ruling for the dump truck driver who fell asleep behind the wheel and caused an 11-car crash, killing one woman.
 The driver, Larry Ellis, lost his job with the county but didn’t face any criminal charges for the death.
 Driving tired occurs most often in commercial drivers and shift workers, especially those with long shifts.
 This may have been the case with Ellis.
 The investigation also suggests he may have been drowsy as a side effect of medication he was taking at the time.
 As of today, the county hasn’t filed any criminal charges against Ellis.